Slaughter16/Active-Directory-Enterprise-Lab/Step4_Advanced_GPOs/README.md

 ![Desktop_Wallpaper](images/8_Desktop_Wallpaper.png)

-Double-click → Enable
+- Double-click → Enable

-In Wallpaper Name, enter the UNC path from step 2:
+- In Wallpaper Name, enter the UNC path from step 2:

-\\Win_Server\Wallpapers\ITBackground.jpg
+- \\Win_Server\Wallpapers\ITBackground.jpg

-Set Wallpaper Style (Stretch, Fill, Center, etc.)
+- Set Wallpaper Style (Stretch, Fill, Center, etc.)

-Click OK → Link GPO if not already linked
+- Click OK → Link GPO if not already linked

 ![Apply_Wallpaper](images/9_Apply_Wallpaper.png)

-Test with one client first to make sure it resolves and users can see the image. log into WIN-11 client using Alice IT account and notice the background change
+- Test with one client first to make sure it resolves and users can see the image.
+- Log into WIN-11 client using Alice IT account and notice the background change

 ![Login_Alice_WIN11](images/10_Login_Alice_WIN11.png)